jpwol/thorn.nvim/README.md

 # Thorn

-A dark and light theme for [neovim](https://github.com/neovim/neovim).
+A dark and light theme for [Neovim](https://github.com/neovim/neovim).
 Features rich greens and subtle contrast to make a simple, _easy on the eyes_ theme.

+> [!note]
+> This theme is under **ACTIVE DEVELOPMENT**.
+Some highlights may be tweaked occasionally, as well as support for certain features/plugins being added over time.
+However, the overall look and feel of the theme will remain the same.
+>
+> If you want support for a specific plugin, please open an issue and it **will** be added.

 ![example 1](assets/thorn-example1.png)
 ![example 2](assets/thorn-example2.png)